 - Baking rights

-A delegate is allowed to bake/endorse a block if it holds the baking/endorsing right for that block level and round.
-At the start of a cycle, baking and endorsing rights are computed for all the block levels and rounds in the cycle, based on the proportion of the stake of each delegate.
+Baking/attesting a block can only be done by a delegate who holds the baking/attesting right for that block level and round.
+At the start of a cycle, baking and attesting rights are computed for all the block levels and rounds in the cycle, based on the proportion of the stake of each delegate.

 To ensure responsible use of the storage space on the public blockchain, there are some costs charged to users for consuming storage.
 These costs are burnt (i.e., the amount of tez is destroyed).
 For example, a per-byte storage cost is burnt for increasing the storage space of a smart contract; a fixed amount is burnt for allocating a new contract (which consumes space by storing its address on the blockchain).